Image

 First-degree involuntary manslaughter, under RSMo § 565.024, involves acting recklessly—meaning a person is aware of a serious risk but ignores it anyway.
 This goes beyond a simple mistake and reflects a conscious disregard for safety.

-Manslaughter vs. Murder in Cass County, MO: Why the Difference Matters
+Manslaughter vs. Murder in Cass County, MO: What’s the Difference—and Why It Matters

 • Murder usually means the prosecution believes there was intent or planning involved